lpassamano/tech-assessment-lead-web-developer/README.md

 You can read and write to the database, but really, only the orders table needs to be written to.
 The provided schema is for a PostgreSQL database, and you can use any Node library for connecting to it.

+# Development

+To develop the server locally, use `npm run dev`.
+This command will start the server and automatically reload it when changes to the `src` have been made.

 # Submission

 Please pull and clone the master branch of this repository.